 In late 2019, NordVPN confirmed that it suffered a security breach in early 2018.
 According to the article where NordVPN came clean about this issue, it started on March 5, 2018, before the malicious user was removed on March 20, 2018.

 The attack went down when an 8chan user found a vulnerability in one of NordVPN’s server configuration files.
-Using a data center account, the attacker had full access to all the traffic moving through that server, outside of standard HTTPS encryption (read our description of encryption).
+Using a data center account, the attacker had full access to all the traffic moving through that server, outside of standard HTTPS encryption.
 NordVPN, however, says that there’s no evidence that anything was monitored.

 In short, the hack wasn’t directly the fault of NordVPN, but rather the fault of a data center that it chose to include in its network.